INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

+In supervised machine learning, the data we have are annotated, i.e. they are associated with a label or a target class.
+As for our Iris, each data is associated with a type of Iris: our target class.
+The purpose of supervised learning is to predict this target (i.e. the type of iris) on new unannotated data (by entering only petal and sepal dimensions).

-In supervised machine learning, we are given
+With a mathematical representation : in supervised machine learning, we are given

 * a data matrix, that we shall denote *X*, with *n* observations